iautom8things/ansible-meta-dynamic-inventory/README.md

     - SomeService
 ```

 This means that you _cannot_ use patterns in a static inventory file.
-So the following does not work:
+So the following **does not work**:

 ```
 [web]